MarcosTulioSDLV/recipe-management-system/README.md

 ```

 ## Database Initialization with Default Data
-For this project, default users and courses have been created for quick testing using the scheme.sql and data.sql files.
-Additionally, endpoints are available for registering new users, logging in, and performing operations.
-Note that each new user is created with a default password, which is provided automatically.
+For this project, default users have been created for quick testing using the data.sql file.

 The default users were created with the following credentials:

-- Username: marcos, Password: 123 (ADMIN role).

-- Username: pedro, Password: 123 (PROFESSOR role).
+- Username: pedro, Password: 123 (USER role).

-- Username: leonardo, Password: 123 (PROFESSOR role).

-- Username: andres, Password: 123 (STUDENT role).

-- Username: maria, Password: 123 (STUDENT role).
+- Username: marcos, Password: 123 (both USER and ADMIN roles).

 ## Database Config
 For this API, the MySQL Database was used with the following configuration properties: